(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 “enters under your control” (nonfunctional)

-Continuing the template change introduced with Bloomburrow, some abilities that care about a specific permanent entering the battlefield had their text updated to the new templates.
+Continuing the templating change introduced in the Bloomburrow update, some abilities that care about a specific permanent entering the battlefield have their text updated to the new templates.

 This update applies to: Blood Speaker, Sword of the Meek, Sunspring Expedition, Champion of the Parish, Clinging Anemones, Frontier Siege, Ineffable Blessing (a), Ineffable Blessing (b), Metallic Mimic, Confounding Conundrum, Ancient Greenwarden, and The Prydwen, Steel Flagship.